hahnec/plenopticam/docs/source/guide.rst

 Settings
 --------

 Once PlenoptiCam is ready for use (whether from source_ or as an app_), you will be provided with a default parameter set.
-Start off varying these parameters as you like to see their impact on the light field geometry.
+Start off varying these parameters as you like to see their impact on the light-field geometry.
+A scientific in-depth description of the parameters below is provided in the paper_.

 .. list-table::
    :widths: 25 75